-Except for project planning, programming and monitoring, regional program RTIP nominations will be consistent with the following statutory sequence of priorities for programming from the State Highway Account:
+Except for project planning, programming and monitoring, RTIP nominations will be consistent with the following statutory sequence of priorities for programming from the State Highway Account:

 - Safety improvements on transportation facilities other than State highways where physical changes, other than adding new capacity, would reduce fatalities and the number and severity of injuries.
-(Safety projects on State highways are programmed in the SHOPP.) - Transportation capital improvements that expand capacity or reduce congestion, or do both.
-These improvements may include the reconstruction of local roads and transit facilities and non-capital expenditures for transportation systems management and transportation demand management projects that are a cost effective substitute for capital expenditures. - Environmental enhancement and mitigation, including soundwall projects.
+(Safety projects on State highways are programmed in the SHOPP, however regions may program safety improvements in their RTIP for STIP programming if timely programming through the SHOPP is not possible because of funding limitations in the SHOPP.) - Transportation capital improvements that expand capacity or reduce congestion or do both.
+These improvements may include the reconstruction of local roads and transit facilities and non-capital expenditures for transportation systems management and transportation demand management projects that are a cost-effective substitute for capital expenditures. - Environmental enhancement and mitigation, including soundwall projects.